mcneel/help-docs/_en/flamingo/5/help/environment.md

 * The control shows the environment in plan view.
 * The dark grey cone of vision shows the last coordinates in the current perspective view.
 * The blue cone shows the range of angles the image will be visible.
-* The Blue arrow represents the left coordinate of the image map.
+* The blue arrow represents the left coordinate of the image map.
-* The Red dot represents the middle of the background image.
+* The red dot represents the middle of the background image.
-* The Purple arrow represents the right coordinate of the image map.
+* The purple arrow represents the right coordinate of the image map.

 #### Vertical control
 {: .clear-img}